jwintersinger/runpwgs-cologne/README.md

 4. Please download inputs from Jamboree at:

-   `/pancan/pcawg11/subclonal_architecture/morris/inputs/consensus.sample-5000.pwgs.run1.tar.gz`
-   `/pancan/pcawg11/subclonal_architecture/morris/inputs/consensus.sample-5000.pwgs.run2.tar.gz`
-   `/pancan/pcawg11/subclonal_architecture/morris/inputs/consensus.sample-5000.pwgs.run4.tar.gz`
-   `/pancan/pcawg11/subclonal_architecture/morris/inputs/consensus.sample-5000.pwgs.run6.tar.gz`
+   /pancan/pcawg11/subclonal_architecture/morris/inputs/consensus.pwgs.runf.tar.gz

    Extract these to the inputs directory:

    ```
-   cd ~/morrislab_runs/inputs.run1
+   cd ~/morrislab_runs/inputs
-   tar xzf ~/consensus.sample-5000.pwgs.run1.tar.gz
-   tar xzf ~/consensus.sample-5000.pwgs.run2.tar.gz
-   tar xzf ~/consensus.sample-5000.pwgs.run4.tar.gz
-   tar xzf ~/consensus.sample-5000.pwgs.run6.tar.gz
+   tar xzf ~/consensus.pwgs.runf.tar.gz
    ```

-5. Run `bash run_pcawg.sh run1` to generate a list of commands to submit to your queue.
-Repeat this command for `run2`, `run4`, and `run6`.
-Ideally, all jobs will run to completion, but at some point over the next couple days we may have to stop the MCMC runs early so that we can generate results.
+5. Run `bash run_pcawg.sh runf` to generate a list of commands to submit to your queue.

-6. Run `bash generate_outputs.sh run1` to generate a list of commands to submit to your queue to produce the outputs we'll need.
-Repeat this command for `run2`, `run4`, and `run6`.
-Please send us over Jamboree everything in the `~/morrislab_runs/outputs.run1` directory.
+6. Run `bash generate_outputs.sh runf` to generate a list of commands to submit to your queue to produce the outputs we'll need.